Resources for Contractors Impacted by Los Angeles Area Fires

 4. Limit Outdoor Work: Adjust schedules or reassign tasks to minimize worker exposure during poor air quality conditions.

-If you have questions or need further support, please don’t hesitate to contact Michael Donlon, UCON Chief Safety Consultant or Gus Flores, Director of Government Relations.
+If you have questions or need further support, please don’t hesitate to contact Michael Donlon(link sends email), UCON Chief Safety Consultant or Gus Flores(link sends email), Director of Government Relations.

 Tags